cabrerahector/wordpress-popular-posts/readme.txt

 == Description ==

-WordPress Popular Posts is a highly customizable widget that displays the most popular posts on your blog.
+WordPress Popular Posts is a highly customizable widget that displays your most popular posts.

 = Main Features =
-* **Multi-widget capable**.
-That is, you can have several widgets of WordPress Popular Posts on your blog - each with its own settings!
+* **Multi-widget capable** - You can have several widgets of WordPress Popular Posts on your blog, each with its own settings!
-* **Time Range** - list those posts of your blog that have been the most popular ones within a specific time range (eg. last 24 hours, last 7 days, last 30 days, etc.)!
+* **Time Range** - List those posts of your blog that have been the most popular ones within a specific time range (eg. last 24 hours, last 7 days, last 30 days, etc)!
-* **Custom Post-type support**.
-Wanna show other stuff than just posts and pages?
+* **Custom Post-type support** - Wanna show other stuff than just posts and pages?
-* Display a **thumbnail** of your posts! (*see the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for technical requirements*).
+* **Thumbnails!** - Display a thumbnail of your posts! (*see the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for technical requirements*.)
+* **Statistics dashboard** - See how your popular posts are doing directly from your admin area.
+* **Sorting options** - Order your popular list by comments, views (default) or average views per day!
-* Use **your own layout**!
-WPP is flexible enough to let you customize the look and feel of your popular posts! (see [customizing WPP's HTML markup](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#how-can-i-use-my-own-html-markup-with-your-plugin) and [styling the list](https://github.com/cabrerahector/wordpress-popular-posts/wiki/6.-Styling-the-list) for more).
+* **Use your own layout!** - WPP is flexible enough to let you customize the look and feel of your popular posts! (see [customizing WPP's HTML markup](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#how-can-i-use-my-own-html-markup-with-your-plugin) and [How to style WordPress Popular Posts](https://github.com/cabrerahector/wordpress-popular-posts/wiki/6.-Styling-the-list) for more.)
+* **Disqus support** - Sort your popular posts by Disqus comments count!
-* **WPML** support!
+* **WPML support!**
-* **WordPress Multisite** support!
+* **WordPress Multisite support** - Each site on the network can have its own popular posts!

 = Other Features =
-* Check the **statistics** on your most popular posts from the dashboard.
-* Order your popular list by comments, views (default) or average views per day!
-* **Shortcode support** - use the [wpp] shortcode to showcase your most popular posts on pages, too!
+* **Shortcode support** - Use the [wpp] shortcode to showcase your most popular posts on pages, too!
 For usage and instructions, please refer to the [installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/).
 * **Template tags** - Don't feel like using widgets?
 No problem!
 You can still embed your most popular entries on your theme using the *wpp_get_mostpopular()* template tag.
 Additionally, the *wpp_get_views()* template tag allows you to retrieve the views count for a particular post.
 For usage and instructions, please refer to the [installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/).
-* **Localizable** to your own language (*See the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for more info*).
+* **Localization** - Translate WPP to your own language (*See the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for more info*).
-* **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support**.
-Show your visitors how your readers are rating your posts!
+* **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support** - Show your visitors how your readers are rating your posts!

 **WordPress Popular Posts** is now also on [GitHub](https://github.com/cabrerahector/wordpress-popular-posts)!